folkertvanheusden/MyIP/README.md

 how to build
 ------------
+Make sure you have "libiniparser-dev" installed.
+Then:

-	mkdir build
+* mkdir build
-	cd build
+* cd build
-	cmake ..
+* cmake ..
-	make
+* make

 how to run
 ----------
 As root:

-	./myip
+	./myip configuration-file.ini

-Note: make sure you change the IP-address and such in main.cpp to reflect the network configuration you like to have.
+Look at 'example.ini' on how to configure the stack.

 After you have started `myip', a 'myip' network device has appeared.